comyar/Chronos-Swift/README.md

 Chronos is part of a larger library for iOS and OS X called [Olympus](https://github.com/Olympus-Library), which is currently under active development.

+## Utilities

+* **DispatchTimer** - A repeating timer that fires according to a static interval, e.g. "Fire every 5 seconds".
+* **VariableTimer** - A repeating timer that allows you to vary the interval between firings, e.g. "Fire according to the function `interval = 2 * count`.

 # Usage

 ### Quick Start